yairchu/yairchu.github.io/site/projects/chess-chase.md

 ### iOS

-The game is currently [available for beta-testing](https://testflight.apple.com/join/dpRLg7th) via Apple's test-flight.
+The game is currently [available for beta-testing](https://testflight.apple.com/join/dpRLg7th) via Apple's TestFlight.
 It is not yet available in the normal App Store.

 ### Linux/Android